/ ANSEL

 crystallized in my mind.

-The tightened silence between his sounds also brought silence to
+The tightened silence between his sounds also brought silence to my works.

 My “Ansel” is the 500 million-year-old landscape.
 It was here before the arrival of man.
 It